deity-io/falcon-platform-docs/dpsg/docs/getting-started/overview.md

 description: Getting started with DPSG
 ---

-Using DPSG can be broken down into 3 main sections.
+To make use of DPSG, it first needs to be configured and then connected to your Falcon app.

-## 1. Configuring things within DPSG itself.
+### 1. Configuring DPSG

-This involves creating an environment and enabling payment providers and payment methods.
+This involves creating an DPSG configuration and enabling payment providers and payment methods.
 This configuration can be done entirely using our `dcloud` CLI tool.

 [Find out how](config)

-## 2. Connecting your APP to your DPSG environment
+### 2. Connecting your Falcon app to DPSG

-To use DPSG in your app you need to connect to it.
-For this you just need to add a few config changes to your remote or local apps config.
+To use DPSG in your Falcon app you need to connect to it.
+For this you just need to add a few configuration changes to your remote or local application configuration.

 [Find out how](connect)

-## 3. Using DPSG within your app
+### 3. Using DPSG within your Falcon app

-Our demo apps are already setup to use DPSG so this section should only really be needed for custom integrations or projects with very bespoke functionality.
+Our demo applications are already setup to use DPSG.
+This section is only relevant for custom integrations or projects with bespoke functionality.

 [Find out how](usage)